-- A. Neither the Employer, Union, nor any employee shall in any manner whatsoever unlawfully discriminate against any employee or applicant for employment on the basis of race, color, religion, creed, sex, sexual orientation, veterans status, marital status, national origin, age, or sensory, mental or physical disabilities; except, that such factors may be considered in employment decisions were determined to be a bona fide occupational qualification under the guidelines promulgated by the Federal Equal Employment Opportunity Commission.
-Any action that would not constitute discrimination under application statutes, regulations, or case precedent shall not constitute a violation of this contract provision. - B. Where the masculine or feminine gender is used in this Agreement, it is used solely for the purpose of illustration and shall not be construed to indicate the required sex of any employee or job applicant. - C. No employee shall be discharged or discriminated against for upholding lawful Union activities, fulfilling duties as an officer in the Union or serving on a Union committee or member thereof.
+- A. Neither the Employer, Union, nor any employee shall in any manner whatsoever unlawfully discriminate or retaliate against any employee or applicant for employment on the basis of race, color, religion, creed, sex, sexual orientation, veterans status, marital status, national origin, age, or sensory, mental or physical disabilities; except, that such factors may be considered in employment decisions were determined to be a bona fide occupational qualification under the guidelines promulgated by the Federal Equal Employment Opportunity Commission.
+Any action that would not constitute discrimination under application statutes, regulations, or case precedent shall not constitute a violation of this contract provision. - B. Where the masculine or feminine gender is used in this Agreement, it is used solely for the purpose of illustration and shall not be construed to indicate the required sex of any employee or job applicant. - C. No employee shall be discharged or discriminated or retaliated against on the basis of Union membership, non-membership, or lawful Union activities.